Want to learn more about UTM tracking codes? In this guide, we answer some of the most frequently asked questions.

 Once you’ve filled out the relevant fields, ExactMetrics will generate a URL for you to use for your campaigns:

 For more information check out our in-depth guide on how to create those UTM codes with ExactMetrics.

 Where do I find my UTM Code in Google Analytics?

-Or, if you have a Google Analytics GA4 property instead, you can find your UTM data at analytics.google.com » Reports » Life Cycle » Acquisition » Acquisition Overview.
+Within Google Analytics, you can find your UTM data at analytics.google.com » Reports » Life Cycle » Acquisition » Acquisition Overview.

 For more details read where to Find UTM Tracking Code Results Data in Google Analytics.